RHarish1/ML_Algos/README.md

 - **Parameters**: Adjust the test size and random state in the `train_test_split` function for splitting the dataset.

 ### Contributors:
-- This project is maintained by [Your Name](https://github.com/RHarish1).
+- This project is maintained by [Harish Ramaswamy](https://github.com/RHarish1).

 ### License:
 - This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.